 Also, the type of PCB to be assembled is critical as it helps determine the final cost of the PCB.
 For instance, manufacturing a double-sided PCB is more costly than a single-sided PCB.

-Double-sided PCBs use more solder and requires that you make use of the SMT machine programming.
+Double-sided PCBs use more solder and require that you make use of the SMT machine programming.
 These requirements increase the cost of these PCBs.
-Similarly, manufacturing multi-layered PCB is more costly than the production of double-sided PCB.
+Similarly, manufacturing multi-layered PCBs is more costly than the production of double-sided PCBs.

 Notice that the essential items that increase the cost of PCBs are not just limited to the price of the material but also the thickness of the PCBs, the Impedance they should come with, and the diameter of the holes.

-The cost also needs to include the components, transport the PCB distance.
-Other peripheral factors must come to play when computing the value of the PCBs.
+The cost also needs to include the components and transport the PCB distance.
+Other peripheral factors must come into play when computing the value of the PCBs.

 The thickness of the copper used is one of the factors that affect the production cost.
 Using thick copper increases impedance and allows the PCBs to be deployed in areas that require more current.

-Other external factors such as energy, water, and transportation cost may increase the cost of production.
-They must be included in the computation of the cost of producing PCBs as well.
+Other external factors, such as energy, water, and transportation costs, may increase the cost of production.
+These must also be included in the computation of the cost of producing PCBs.

 5.2 Cost of Labour